BP (British) Formula Atlantic Series Race

 - Brabham BT40 (Cyd Williams): New to Graham Eden Racing, and driven by Cyd Williams in the 1973 British Formula Atlantic championship.
 Retained by Eden and Williams for 1974.
 After Williams crashed the car at Brands Hatch in September 1974, it was raced by Richard Morgan and Tony Trimmer later that season.
 Retained by Eden again for 1975, with Cyd Williams again driving.
 To David Winstanley (Winsford, Cheshire) of Withers of Winsford for 1976, and raced in the Indylantic championship.

 - March 73B (Bev Bond): New to Harry Stiller Racing and entered for Bev Bond in a few late-season 1973 Formula Atlantic races, but only appeared once.
 Rebuilt by March to 74B specification over the winter and appeared as 74B chassis 'U1' for Bond in 1974, until he announced his retirement in June 1974.
 Alan Jones took over the drive for the rest of the season and won three races.
 Advertised by AW Brown (London) in January 1975.
 Briefly to Frank Blanchard in early 1975 but then to Bill Gowdy (Belfast, Northern Ireland) for Irish Formula Atlantic.
 To Gerry Kinnane for Des Donnelly to drive in 1976, then to Eddie Jordan (Dundrum, County Dublin, Republic of Ireland) for 1977.
-Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE; then to Grahame Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Subsequently to Colin Simpson (Dundee, Scotland) for Scottish hillclimbs in 1978 and 1979, when it was fitted with a 1800cc Cosworth BDE.
+It was then sold to Graham Brown, a Scot who emigrated to Australia and took two Formula Atlantic cars with him.
+Brown raced it in Scottish hillclimbs in 1980 before it went.
 Raced by Geoff Nicol in Australian Formula Pacific in 1981, and by John Blennerhasset in 1982.
 Then to Michael Miller, brothers Peter and Terry Simms, then the Kendall family, then to Bryan Miller in 2002.
 Sold by Bryan to Richard Carter (Berry, NSW) in September 2018, and shortly afterwards sold to Richard Ellingworth.

 - March 73B (Jas Patterson): Jas Patterson (Roslyn Heights, NY) raced a March 722 in British Formula Atlantic in early 1973 and after a couple of accidents in the car reappeared for the British GP support race in July in a March 73B.
 He raced this car for the remainder of the 1973 season, and retained it for 1974, again running in the British Formula Atlantic series.
 He then raced the 73B at the US Grand Prix Formula B support race in October 1974.
 Photographic evidence shows that this was the March 73B raced by Diana Black (New York, NY) in minor Formula B races at Lime Rock and Bridgehampton in 1975 and 1976.
 Later in 1976, she moved to the former Bobby Brown Chevron B34, and the March was sold to David Laemmle (Wiscasset, ME) who continued to race it in SCCA Regionals that year.
 Laemmle recalls that he sold it to someone from New York state.
 Subsequent history unknown.